itzsaga/sql-aggregate-functions-readme-v-000/README.md

 ---------------
 800850.0
 ```

+**NOTE:** If you don't have the header or line underneath it remember how we enabled those previously.

 That return value is a little ugly, however.
 Let's use the `AS` keyword to rename the column.
 This is called "aliasing the return value".